lemrey/sdk-nrf/samples/nrf9160/lwm2m_carrier/sample_description.rst

 It will automatically connect to the correct device management servers, depending on which network operator is detected.

 Some of the configurations of the library must be changed according to your specific operator requirements.
-For example, at some point during certification, you might have to connect to an operator's test server(s), by overwriting the libraries automatic URI and PSK selection.
-(When :kconfig:option:`CONFIG_LWM2M_CARRIER_CUSTOM_URI` is empty, the library connects to live/production servers).
+For example, at some point during certification, you might have to connect to one or more of an operator's test (certification) servers, by overwriting the library's automatic URI and PSK selection.
+When :kconfig:option:`CONFIG_LWM2M_CARRIER_CUSTOM_URI` is empty, the library connects to live (production) servers.

-The sections below explains how you can configure the library in different ways to connect to Leshan and Coiote LwM2M servers.
+The sections below explain how you can configure the library in different ways to connect to Leshan and Coiote LwM2M servers.
-Configuring your application to connect to other servers (such as your operators test servers) might look different, depending on the operators device management framework.
+Configuring your application to connect to other servers (such as your operator's test servers) might look different, depending on the operator's device management framework.

 Configuration
 *************